marklogic-community/marklogic-state-conductor/README.md

 # MarkLogic State Conductor

 The _MarkLogic State Conductor_ is an event-based orchestrator for manipulating MarkLogic database documents.
 State Conductor flows are defined using a subset of [Amazon States Language (ASL)](https://states-language.net/spec.html).
 State actions are defined using server-side modules.
-The included driver utilizes MarkLogic's CPF and Triggers to move documents through the defined State flows.

 The _State Conductor_ can be used to perform an arbitrary number of context-based processing actions on a subset of documents.
 Actions could include: invoking a [MarkLogic Data Hub](https://docs.marklogic.com/datahub/) flow, transforming a document, applying metadata, or calling an external process.